plantepidemics/plantepidemics/docs/index.md

 <video width="100%" controls>
 <source src="images/MOV_scenario_8_case_0_job0.mp4?dl=0" type="video/mp4">
 </video>
-Figure illustrating how model outputs can be used to predict outbreaks of cassava brown streak disease integrated with a cassava-host map (Earth observation map) across Nigeria during the cassava growing season (Jan to Sept 2019).
-Click here.
+Figure above illustrating how model outputs can be used to predict outbreaks of cassava brown streak disease integrated with a cassava-host map (Earth observation map) across Nigeria during the cassava growing season (Jan to Sept 2019).
+Click play to view the animation.

 Please also see our work at the University of Cambridge https://www.plantsci.cam.ac.uk/research/groups/epidemiology-and-modelling